-Hedenham Lodge Earsham Road and Sexton Road The village is approached from the south-west along Earsham Road and Sexton Road.
-Along the two approaches cottages are close to the roads before houses become more set back - indicating where the roads converge and the former open space of the village common opened out.
-This has now been enclosed with high hedging which has created a more enclosed feel.
-69 Sexton Road is a small vernacular cottage, likely C18 century or earlier, with a rendered front, steep pantile roof with bargeboards and low eaves and brick gable ends.
-As the road bends around 70 (Pineside Cottage) & 71 is a small C19 semi red brick with a central stack, lower roof slope with dark tiles and casement windows (now modern) and extended to both sides.
-On the Earsham Road is Red Leaf Cottage, also C18 red brick but with red tiles with a higher C19 at the south end.
-The original part is unusual with the brickwork extended up.
+Hedenham Lodge

 There are two options for walking through Hedenham Green: either following the public footpath through the paddocks towards Scotfer Pond; or along Earsham Road - but note there is no footpath.
-The former option gives a better understanding of the typical south Norfolk rural village character and the relationship between the open spaces and buildings.
-To the west (on the left) the most substantial building is Willow Farmhouse, a 17th century L shaped timber framed grade II farmhouse with the rear wing dating to 1709.
+The former option gives a better understanding of the typical South Norfolk rural village character and the relationship between the open spaces and buildings.

+To the west the most substantial building is Willow Farmhouse, a 17th century L shaped timber framed grade II farmhouse with the rear wing dating to 1709.
 The house overlooks a paddock to the east.
 It is rendered with chalky white render and has black glazed pantiles.
 A long driveway reaches the farmhouse through paddocks to either side.
 To the north of the farmhouse are a number traditional farm buildings including one constructed of flint.

-Then there is a larger, more recently constructed house, which has been painted green followed by a smaller cottage, Willow Farm Cottage, a modern red brick house now painted, and Marshony, also modern.
+Then there is a larger, more recently constructed house, currently painted green, followed by a smaller cottage, Willow Farm Cottage, a modern red brick house now painted, and Marshony, also modern.
 An earlier small red brick cottage, although much altered, is Blithe Cottage.

 On the east side of the Earsham Road houses are mostly well set back and only partially visible.
-Visible to the south and accessed via a path (although the vehicular access is onto Norwich Road) is the rendered the Garden House.
-The HER describes this as the remaining fragment of a much larger 16th century house - probably the parlour.
+Visible to the south and accessed via a path (although the vehicular access is onto Norwich Road) is the rendered The Garden House.
+The Historic Environment Record describes this as the remaining fragment of a much larger 16th century house - probably the parlour.
 Three walls are brick but the south wall remain wattle and daub.
 Hedenham Green is a traditional looking house set back some distance from the road.

 Then there is a modern house with a traditional form, Hedenham Cottage, followed by Hedenham Lodge, which is the finest house in this part of the village.
 Unlike other houses along Earsham Road the house has a very visible Georgian style frontage to the street dating from the 18th century.
 The Dutch gables are also very prominent to the sides.
 The rear wing is more vernacular in style indicating the house was remodelled and/or added to in the 18th century.
 The front railings are of some age and have some rural charm in their bent and rusted state.
 The garden is well kept and contributes positively to the character and appearance of the conservation area.

+Norwich Road

+Upon reaching Norwich Road Hedenham Hall becomes visible, glimpsed through the trees above the hedgerow and wall.
+Almost unnoticed is an unusual large plaster sundial set within the gable end.
+The hall lies behind a high wall with crowstepped gables - making the hall appear quite different to any other buildings in the village and making it stand out where it is visible.

+On the south side is the former Mermaid public house occupying a very prominent roadside position, perhaps due to the need to attract passing custom from the historic route between Bungay and Norwich.
+Next to the former pub was a weatherboarded timber barn.
+The frame was partially reused, the barn extended and converted to a house.